holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Make your entry public

 So far, the only entries you have had have been private.
-If you want your users to be able to share data, then you can set the entry to public in the definition.
+If you want your users to be able to share data, then you can set the entry to 'public' in the definition.

 Open up your `zomes/hello/code/src/lib.rs` file.